Rocket-Scientist/Project-Ginger/README.md

     grt.txo_chrtype = GR_BYTE_TEXT;
     GrDrawString( message,strlen( message ),x,y,&grt ); }

-float scalex(float xnew, float xres, float xmax){
+float scale(float new, float res, float max){
-      xnew = x*(xres/xmax);
+      new = x*(res/max);
-      return xnew;}
+      return new;}

 /* A sclaing function where x is the x data point from the initial equations, xres is the bottom right x coordinate of the graph you wish to plot on and xmax is the maximum x value in the data set*/

-float scaley(float ynew, float yres, float ymax){
-      ynew = y*(yres/ymax);
-      return ynew;}
-/* A sclaing function where y is the y data point from the initial equations, yres is the bottom right y coordinate of the graph you wish to plot on and ymax is the maximum y value in the data set*/

-float max_function(int n){
+float max_function(float xmax, float ymax int n){
       xmax = x[0];
       ymax = y[0];